typesandtimes/tale/_drafts/decades.md

 In the end, with the intelligentsia on their side the Ordinals won the debate on centuries, as long as the ordinally-specified phrase "the __th century" remains the common expression for centurial periods of history.
 Then do they also win the debate on decades?

+* * *

 Without the grandeur of a century, the decade question has prompted far less (serious) debate.
-The decade, as a periodization of history, is a fairly recent concept; the conventions around centuries don't necessarily apply to decades.
+The decade, as a periodization of history, is a fairly recent concept.
+In the 1940s historian Marc Bloch had already warned against the "insidious" practice of periodizing by centuries.
+"We no longer name ages after their heroes.
+We very prudently number them in sequence every hundred years, starting from a point fixed, once and for all, at the year 1 of the Christian era. [...]
+Unfortunately, no law of history enjoins that only those years whose dates end with the figures '01' coincide with the critical points of human evolution."

+If centurial thinking already had "no rational basis," what about the decade?
+Warren Susman criticized it as "a special and perhaps characteristically American way of seeing the past: as a series of decades that fit neatly into limits imposed by man-made calendars."
+Jason Scott Smith, in his 1997 article "The Strange History of the Decade," traces the history of the decade in primarily American, primarily cultural thought.
+"The decade contributes to an abbreviated historical attention span---cause and effect are confused, and the record of the past is reduced to a 'progression of cultural styles.'"
+When did this begin?
+According to Smith, oweing to the World War, to global revolutions of technology and politics, and to a subsequent decade full of nostalgia, the 1920s were "the first decade truly to legitimate a ten-year span of time as a historic category."

 {::comment}